mrmans0n/smart-adapters/README.md

 All your view classes must implement the BindableLayout<YourModelClass> interface so we got a common entrypoint for binding the model data to the view.

 If looks like a lot of work, but you have some already implemented base classes depending on which you want to use as your base View.
-You can take a look at some implementation examples on the (sample project)[sample/src/main/java/io/nlopez/smartadapters/sample/view].
+You can take a look at some implementation examples on the [sample project](sample/src/main/java/io/nlopez/smartadapters/sample/view).

 - BindableFrameLayout
 - BindableLinearLayout (you have to implement getOrientation() here)